-The new driveway will create any additional site disturbance of soil compaction.
+Construction of the new driveway will create additional site disturbance and soil compaction.
 It will require the removal of a few trees.
 The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway will be ~135 feet in length.
-A turn-around is located at the entrance of the property on Wagner Circle.
-On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.
+The driveway will be ~1,300 feet in length therefore; pullouts and turn-arounds will be required.
+The driveway should be able to accommodate emergency vehicles.
+However, on longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.